 The Anna C. Petteys Scholarships are awarded to three outstanding senior girls from the following counties: Logan, Morgan, Phillips, Sedgwick, Washington and Yuma.
-The scholarships may be used at any two or four year accredited college or university in the United States.
-The amount of the scholarship is $4,000 per year renewable.
+The scholarships may be used at any two or four-year accredited college or university in the United States towards a bachelor's degree.
+The amount of the scholarship is $6,000 per year renewable.

 Colorado Garden Foundation

-This scholarship offered by Coloardo Garden Foundation is a four-year-full-ride scholarship available to an incoming freshman resident from Colorado college or university.
-This scholarship includes tuition, fees, room & board, and all required booksfor the four years.
-In addition, the student will be given a laptop computer and printerat the start of their freshman year.
+This scholarship offered by Colorado Garden Foundation is a four-year-full-ride scholarship available to an incoming freshman resident from Colorado college or university.
+This scholarship includes tuition, fees, room & board, and all required books for the four years.
+In addition, the student will be given a laptop computer and printer at the start of their freshman year.

 Colorado Masons' Benevolent Fund Scholarship

 The scholarships and grants are awarded primarily for leadership, maturity, need, and scholastic ability.
-The only requirements are the applicant must be a graduating senior from an accredited Colorado high school, a US Citizen, and must be attending an accredited University, College or Vocational School within the State of Colorado.
+The only requirements are that the applicant must be a graduating senior from an accredited Colorado high school, a US Citizen, and must be attending an accredited university, college or Vocational School within the State of Colorado.

 *The local lodge has a $1,500 scholarship available and the state “Grand Lodge” has about half a dozen $7,000 scholarships to award.
 The Grand Lodge scholarships are eligible for annual renewal.

 The Sietsema scholarship is awarded every year to a FMHS graduate.
 The amount is not to exceed $2,500 and no less than $500.00, it is non-renewable.
 The winner shall be a deserving student with financial needs.
 The scholarship is not limited to Colorado and may be used at any accredited school.